DevEmmac/Day-1-of-30-days-javascript/day 9/README.md

 * Higher order functions are functions which take other function as a parameter or return a function as a value.
 The function passed as a parameter is called callback.

 ## Callback
 * A callback is a function which can be passed as parameter to other function.
-See the example below.

 ## Returning function
 * Higher order functions return function as a value​